kevingong242/redditBot/README.md

 # redditBot
-Web crawler that uses Reddit's API and Python to look for specific words and store those threads into a database.
+Web crawler that uses Reddit's API and Python to look for specific words and store matching threads into a database.